-Contact email@example.com to book Laugavegur hiking Tour
+Contact firstname.lastname@example.org to book guided Laugavegur hiking Tour

 The hiking trail between Landmannalaugar and Thorsmork or from Landmannalaugar to Thorsmork is one of the most popular hiking trails in Iceland.
 National Geographic listed it as one of the most beautiful trails in the world.

 It is unusual to find so much variety in the landscape.
 The trail goes through incredibly colourful rhyolite mountains, black obsidian lava, wheezing hot springs, lakes clear as a mirror, black sandy desert and ends in a lush forested area.